WHERE PUPPIES COME TO PLAY AND LEARN

 3. A package of high value treats (not sure what to get, just ask!)

-3. A daily lunch or snack for re-fueling after hard play and learning
+3. A daily lunch or snack for re-fueling after hard play and learning.
+PLEASE BRING A LARGE ZIPLOCK BAG FULL OF KIBBLE THAT WE CAN USE FOR LUNCHES.

 Rates are based on a pass plan.
 Daily rates include all play and training.
 Passes are valid for the duration of puppy preschool.
 Any leftover passes when your puppy graduates from preschool at 7 months will be converted into credit towards adult daycare, training or product.